aliartiza75/s3-string-search-tool/README.md

 To run it locally:

-  2.a.
+  a.
 Attach the Policy created above with IAM Group.

-  2.b.
+  b.
 Create an IAM user.

-  2.c.
+  c.
 Attach the IAM user to IAM Group.

-  2.d.
+  d.
 Generate IAM Access Key and Secret.

-  2.e.
+  e.
 Configure IAM creds on your system.

 To run it on EC2:

-  2.f.
+  a.
 Create an IAM role.

-  2.g.
+  b.
 Attach the policy created above with the role.

-  2.h.
+  c.
 Attach the role to EC2 instance.

 8. Install the requirements.